-is a heat effect of simultaneous mixing of the pure components which are at standard pressure and the temperature. given The enthalpies of formation of microemulsions have been obtained thermochemical using the cvcle including enthalpies the of dissolution of microemulsions and their components in 2-propanol.
+mixtures or the enthalpy of mixing is a heat effect of simultaneous mixing of the pure components which are at standard pressure and temperature. the given The enthalpies of formation of microemulsions have been obtained using the thermochemical cycle including the enthalpies of dissolution of microemulsions and their components in 2-propanol.
 It has been shown that the formation of the investigated microemulsions of an oil/water and water/oil types is an exothermic process.
 Thus. the spontaneous process of formation of microemulsions in the case of oil/water type microemulsions is defined not only by the hydrophobic interactions and entropic effects accompanying them, but also by the specific intermolecular strong interactions which result to the negative enthalpies of formation.
 The formation of the bicontinual